geeknik/my-awesome-stars/topics.md

 ## analytics

-- [TirrenoTechnologies/tirreno](https://github.com/TirrenoTechnologies/tirreno) - tirreno is an open-source SIEM to monitor and protect your web application from cyber fraud, account takeovers, fake accounts, and abuse.
-Get started for free.
+- [tirrenotechnologies/tirreno](https://github.com/tirrenotechnologies/tirreno) - Monitor, analyze, and protect your web application from cyberfraud, account threats, and abuse.
+Get started — free.
 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [lmnr-ai/lmnr](https://github.com/lmnr-ai/lmnr) - Laminar - open-source all-in-one platform for engineering AI products.
 Create data flywheel for your AI app.
 Traces, Evals, Datasets, Labels.
 YC S24.
 - [facundoolano/ngtop](https://github.com/facundoolano/ngtop) - nginx access logs analytics
+- [Netflix/maestro](https://github.com/Netflix/maestro) - Maestro: Netflix’s Workflow Orchestrator
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [sbalnojan/run-a-data-team](https://github.com/sbalnojan/run-a-data-team) - A guide for leading a data (engineering) team
 - [rcoh/angle-grinder](https://github.com/rcoh/angle-grinder) - Slice and dice logs on the command line